OliversCat/Hinter/README.md

 ```

 ###### Access Endpoint
-By default, Hitns will generate endpoint for each handler if it is not set explicitly.
+By default, Hints will generate endpoint for each handler if it is not set explicitly.
-You can add [:endpiont] above a function to set the access endpoint.
+You can add [:endpoint] above a function to set the access endpoint.

 ```ruby
 default endpoint: "http://localhost/user/create"